pts/pdfsizeopt/README.txt

 Please report it on https://github.com/pts/pdfsizeopt/issues , attaching the input PDF file and the output PDF file (.pso.pdf) and the console output of pdfsizeopt.
 Your report is very much appreciated.

+6. pdfsizeopt is unable to find some input files on Windows.
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+This may happen if the filename or the full pathname contains any character other than the ASCII letters (a-z and A-Z), digits (0-9), underscore (_), ASCII dash (-), plus (+), dot (.), backslash (\) or slash (/).
+Typically these characters don't work:

+* accented characters (such as á and ő)
+* whitespace (such as space, tab, newline)
+* double quotes (")
+* anything which is not ASCII printable (code between 33 and 126, inclusive)

+This is unfortunate, and currently the workarounds are:

+* renaming or copying the file (and folders) in Windows Explorer, and passing the renamed file to pdfsizeopt
+* using pdfsizeopt on a Unix system (e.g. Linux, FreeBSD, macOS) instead

+The limitation for non-ASCII characters is hard to lift, because cmd.exe (the Windows Command Prompt) does some destructive transformations affecting these filenames (especially the characters outside ISO-8859-1, gswin32c.exe is also affected by them), before even calling pdfsizeopt.

+The limitation for whitespace and double quotes is hard to lift, because Python and msvcrt.dll (used by pdfsizeopt.exe for argv) both do some destructive transformations on double-quoted argument names.
+The former can be worked around by win32api.GetCommandLine(), the latter also needs GetCommandLIne() to be called from C instead of using argv.
+These are doable.
+Once done, all commands (e.g. gs, sam2p) invoked by pdfsizeopt need to be updated to add proper quoting with double quotes.
+This may be easy for filenames (because only temporary files are passed to those commands, which don't need any quoting), but not for directory names (especially if the current directory is a UNC path, see https://github.com/pts/pdfsizeopt/issues/24).
+Escaping needs to be implemented differently for each tool (e.g. gs, sam2p).
+Good news:
+Ghostscript supports double quotes: -sOutputFile="foo bar.pdf"

 More documentation
 ~~~~~~~~~~~~~~~~~~